-May be necessary to control pain, in rare instances, to improve the deformity, or decompress the nerve roots or spinal cord.
+May be necessary to control pain, in rare instances, to stabilize the structure of the spine, or decompress the nerve roots or spinal cord.
 New techniques to treat the problem of compressed vertebrae include:

 Degeneration of the discs and the small joints of the spine (facet joints) is generally a normal part of the aging process.

 Degeneration is detectable by x-ray, but may not cause any symptoms.
 However, in some individuals, it can cause significant back and/or leg pain.
 In patients with advanced degeneration, x-rays show marked narrowing of the discs as well as arthritic changes in the facet joints.
 The arthritic changes in the facet joints may cause narrowing of the space where spinal nerves are located, called stenosis.
 Stenosis can result in leg pain, or what many lay people refer to as "sciatica".

 Usually effective in managing the symptoms of degenerative discs or facet joints, and includes:

 May be required to alleviate pain associated with severe and progressive degenerative changes.
 Potential surgeries are:

 As arthritis or disk degeneration and facet arthritis worsens, the spinal canal (the space which contains the spinal cord and nerve roots) can narrow—causing stenosis.
 During the narrowing, a large ligament (ligamentum flavum) that crosses the space between 2 vertebrae can shorten and become relatively thicker.
 The thicker ligament, the arthritis in the facet joint, and the narrowed disk space puts added pressure on the nerves in the spinal canal.